Let’s face it: college life can be hard.

 The importance of SEO, content marketing, and overall more effective digital marketing practices is only growing as the world becomes a more competitive place.

-I think this particular side hustle proves that you shouldn’t be afraid to start your own business/provide a service, even when in school.
+I think this particular college side hustle proves that you shouldn’t be afraid to start your own business/provide a service, even when in school.

 Cut lawns, manage social media accounts, paint houses, edit assignments…choose something and run with it!